 Compliance with the HT or the KK relations is a cornerstone of EIS analysis.
 While this is an important and generally appreciated fact, practitioners rarely test their data for that.
 In this article, we aim at bridging this gap by putting forward two innovations.
 First, we reframed the HT in a probabilistic Bayesian framework.
-Doing so allowed us to identify the credibility of the HT'd EIS data and, in turn, use the credibility to compare predictions.
+Doing so allowed us to identify the credibility of the HT'd EIS data and, in turn, use that credibility to compare predictions.
 Second, we established several criteria to score the impedance data.
-We assigned the score value between 0 and 1, where the higher the score is, the better is the experimental impedance $Z(\omega)$ compliance with the HT.
-The scores were developed leveraging residuals, distances between means, as well as probabilistic discrepancies between predictions.
+We assigned a score value between 0 and 1, where the higher the score, the better the experimental impedance $Z(\omega)$ compliance with the HT.
+The scores were developed by leveraging residuals, distances between the means, and probabilistic discrepancies between predictions.
+By applying the BHT to the admittance, we established that it can be used to analyze unbounded EIS spectra typical of batteries and supercapacitors.